ccxt/ccxt/wiki/ccxt.pro.manual.md

 If the underlying exchange does not accept a limiting argument, the limiting is done on the client side.

 The `limit` argument does not guarantee that the number of bids or asks will always be equal to `limit`.
 It designates the upper boundary or the maximum, so at some moment in time there may be less than `limit` bids or asks, but never more than `limit` bids or asks.
-This is the case when the exchange does not have enough volume on the orderbook, or when one of the top orders in the orderbook gets matched and removed from the orderbook, leaving less than `limit` entries on either bids side or asks side.
+This is the case when the exchange does not have enough orders on the orderbook, or when one of the top orders in the orderbook gets matched and removed from the orderbook, leaving less than `limit` entries on either bids side or asks side.
 The free space in the orderbook usually gets quickly filled with new data.

 ```JavaScript
 // JavaScript